 Water rowing machines produce strong, quiet resistance.
 Rowers generally describe the resistance of a water rower to be the smoothest of all other types on the market.
 No matter what type of water rower you purchase, it will have a water tank at the front of the machine and a long seat rail.

-Before buying a water rowing machine, it’s a good idea to know how water rowing machines work and their benefits.
+Before buying a water rower, it’s a good idea to know how water rowing machines work and their benefits.
 Let’s explore these underrated cardio machines and highlight some of the best on the market right now.

 - skandika Nemo II